Home economics: United Kingdom

 In 1852 Louisa Hope and others created the Scottish Ladies Association for Promoting Female Industrial Education.
 The intention was to ensure that females would learn sewing and in time other domestic subjects in separate gender based education.
 The Church of Scotland had decided in 1849 that it wanted female "schools of industry".
 Women were seen as centres of moral and religious values for families and upper class ladies in the new association saw it as their role to provide it.

 In 1853 Hope published, The Female Teacher: Ideas Suggestive of Her Qualifications and Duties where she notes that women should be "keepers at home" and men should see to his "labour and his work until the evening".
 Education of females would elevate the "lower classes" and this was the "aim of the Scottish Ladies Association for Promoting Female Industrial Education".

 Hope organised a petition of 130 signatures of "principal ladies of Scotland" demanding improved sewing lesson for girls in Scottish schools.
 The petition was supported by letters sent to newspapers and this was of underestimated influence.
 By 1861 grants were available to support this objective and in 1870 70% of schools were including sewing in their curriculum according to inspectors.

+Thereza Charlotte, Lady Rucker (1863 – 1941) was a promoter of household science teaching.
+She helped establish Domestic Science as a university subject but only at one university in England.

 In the UK, Home Economics was a GCSE qualification offered to secondary school pupils, but since 2015 been replaced with a course entitled Food and Nutrition which focuses more on the nutritional side of food to economics.

-In Scotland, Home Economics was replaced by Hospitality: Practical Cooking at National 3,4 and 5 level and Health and Food Technology at National 3, 4, 5, Higher and Advanced Higher.
+In Scotland, Home Economics was replaced by Hospitality: Practical Cooking at National 3, 4 and 5 level and Health and Food Technology at National 3, 4, 5, Higher and Advanced Higher.
 The awarding body is the SQA.